Course Outline

 Audience

-• Developers leveraging large language models (LLMs) for code generation or analysis in federal projects
+• Developers utilizing Large Language Models (LLMs) for code generation or analysis in government projects

-• Technical leads evaluating AI tools to enhance workflows for government
+• Technical leads investigating AI tools for integration into workflows for government operations

-• Experience in software development or scripting, particularly within public sector environments
+• Experience in software development or scripting, particularly for government projects

-• Familiarity with common programming languages such as Python, JavaScript, and SQL, which are often used in government projects
+• Familiarity with common programming languages such as Python, JavaScript, and SQL, used in government systems

-• Basic understanding of large language models and AI tools like ChatGPT, Claude, or Copilot, and their potential applications for government tasks
+• Basic understanding of large language models and AI tools like ChatGPT, Claude, or Copilot, as they apply to government applications

 7 Hours